 Hospitals say insurers have used these administrative tactics in ways that slow patient care and hurt medical centers financially.
 Insurers have denied the allegations while stressing how they still hope to reach contract agreements for 2025.

-Allina’s notice to patents last week mentioned that seniors could contact Humana, to let the insurer know about the importance of continued access to the health system.
+Allina’s notice to patents last week mentioned that seniors could contact Humana to let the insurer know about the importance of continued access to the health system.
 One patient, who asked not to be identified, raised concerns about Allina’s suggestion.

-“My question is whether patients being invited to be spokespersons/advocates by one of the parties in these contract negotiations might unwittingly become pawns or indirect victims in the dispute,” the patient said via e-mail.
+“My question is whether patients being invited to be spokespersons/advocates by one of the parties in these contract negotiations might unwittingly become pawns or indirect victims in the dispute,” the person said via e-mail.

 Medicare is a government health insurance program for U.S. seniors and younger people with disabilities that covers hospitalization and doctor visits.
 Since Medicare doesn’t cover all costs, many seniors buy a Medicare Supplement from a private insurer to expand the coverage, plus a separate policy from an insurer for prescription drugs.